Background

 Driving Experience

-If you're prepared to step into the brave new world of electrification with your Transporter, it will of course be 2WD and auto transmission only.
-The eHybrid PHEV offers the highest power output in the range - 232PS - courtesy of a 2.5-litre turbocharged petrol engine paired with an electric motor.
+If you're prepared to step into the brave new world of electrification with your Transporter - but not quite ready to expose your business to the UK's currently somewhat flaky public charging network, then Volkswagen hopes it has a solution in the form of the eHybrid PHEV model.
+This offers quite a prodigious output - 232PS - courtesy of a 2.5-litre turbocharged petrol engine, paired with an 85kW electric motor offering up to 57 mile of EV range.

-There are no fewer than three versions of the full-EV model, offering either 136PS, 218PS or 286PS.
-All use a single electric motor to drive the rear wheels and are powered by a 64kWh battery that should give you around 200 miles of range from a full charge.
-Later in production, there may also be less powerful EV variant with a smaller battery, aimed companies merely needing their e-Transporter for urban deliveries.
-One drawback of the electrified models lies with the slightly lower braked towing weight - which has been increased on the diesel version, up to 2.8 tonnes.
+If a full-EV it has to be though, only the eTransporter will satisfy you.
+There are three versions of this full-electric model, offering either 136PS, 218PS or even 286PS.
+All use a single electric motor to drive the rear wheels (though a dual motor AWD model will follow at a later date); and all are powered by a 64kWh battery that should give you around 200 miles of range from a full charge.

 Design and Build